Blondie (band): 1997–2007: Re-formation, No Exit and The Curse of Blondie

-A new album, No Exit (UK No. 3, US No. 18), was released in February 1999.
-The band was now officially a four-piece, consisting of Harry, Stein, Burke and Destri.
-Valentine by this point had left the group, and did not play on the album or contribute to the writing of any songs (two songs on the album co-authored by "Valentine" were in fact co-authored by Kathy Valentine of the Go-Go's, no relation to Gary Valentine).
+A new album, No Exit (UK number three, US number eighteen), was released in February 1999.
+The band was now officially a four-piece, consisting of core original members Harry, Stein, Burke and Destri.
+By this point, Valentine had left the group and did not play on the album or contribute to the writing of any songs—two songs on the album co-authored by "Valentine" were in fact co-authored by Kathy Valentine of the Go-Go's, no relation to Gary Valentine.
 Session musicians Leigh Foxx (bass) and Paul Carbonara (guitar) played on this and subsequent Blondie releases.

-No Exit reached number three on the UK charts, and the first single, "Maria", which Destri had written thinking about his high school days, became Blondie's sixth UK number one single exactly 20 years after their first chart-topper, "Heart of Glass".
-This gave the band the distinction of being one of only two American acts to reach number one in the UK singles charts in the 1970s, 1980s and 1990s (the other being Michael Jackson who had No. 1 hits with the Jacksons and solo in the same decades).
+No Exit reached number three on the UK charts and the first single "Maria", which Destri had written thinking about his high school days, became Blondie's sixth UK number one single 20 years after their first chart-topper "Heart of Glass".
+This gave the band the distinction of being one of only two American acts to reach number one in the UK singles charts in the 1970s, 1980s and 1990s (the other being Michael Jackson who had number one hits with the Jacksons and solo in the same decades).

-The re-formed band released the follow-up album The Curse of Blondie (UK No. 36, US No. 160) in October 2003.
-Curse proved to be Blondie's lowest-charting album since their debut in 1976, although the single "Good Boys" managed to reach number 12 on the UK charts.
+The re-formed band released the follow-up album The Curse of Blondie (UK number 36, US number 160) in October 2003.
+Curse proved to be Blondie's lowest-charting album since their debut in 1976, although the single "Good Boys" managed to reach number 12 in the UK charts.

 In 2004, Jimmy Destri left the group in order to deal with drug addiction, leaving Harry, Stein and Burke as the only members of the original line-up still with the band.
 Though Destri's stint in rehab was successful, he was not invited back into the band.
-He intended to work on their 2011 album Panic Of Girls, but did not contribute as either a songwriter or a musician to the finished product.
+He intended to work on their 2011 album Panic Of Girls, but did not contribute as either a songwriter or a musician on the finished product, nor to any future Blondie release.

-In 2005 a new CD/DVD hits package titled Greatest Hits: Sight + Sound was released, peaking at #48 in the UK.
+In 2005, a new CD/DVD hits package titled Greatest Hits: Sight + Sound was released, peaking at number 48 in the UK.

-Blondie co-headlined a tour with the New Cars in 2006, releasing a new song, a cover of Roxy Music hit "More than This", in support of the tour.
+Blondie co-headlined a tour with the New Cars in 2006, releasing a cover of the Roxy Music hit "More than This" in support of the tour.